Fiscus

 Fiscus (from Latin 'basket') was the treasury of the Roman Empire.
 It was initially the personal wealth of the emperors, funded by taxation on the imperial provinces, assumption of estates and other privileges.
 By the third century it was understood as a state fund rather than a personal one, albeit under the emperor's control.
-It is the origin of the English term "fiscal".
+It is the origin of the English terms "fiscal" and "confiscation".